Tenguh/Terraform-Wordpress-project/README.md

 9) ***pushing your code to github and Login into your Database***
  - Finally push changes to repo

-        `git add .`
+        $ git add .
-        `git commit -m "relevant commit message"`
+        $ git commit -m "relevant commit message"
-        `git push`
+        $ git push

 - Go to the console, open ec2 - instances
   * copy the public ip of the WordPress Instance
     ![pub ip](./ReadmeImages/image0.png)

-  * Past the public ip in a new browser and press enter
+  * Paste the public ip in a new browser and press enter
     ![installation]](./ReadmeImages/-1.png)

   * A page opens, select your language